 How does the credit card eligibility checker work?

 Our credit card checker finds your credit file and matches it against the lending criteria of a panel of credit card providers.
 To access your credit file we need some personal details, including your date of birth and UK address history.Find a credit card

 What information do I need to use the eligibility checker?

-- Your annual salary, other income and expenditures.
+- Employment status and annual salary, plus any other incomes and expenditures.

 What are the minimum requirements for applying for a credit card?

-- You must be 18 years or over.
-For some credit cards, you might need to be 21 to apply.
+- You must be 18 years or over, although some credit cards require you to be at least 21.

 Frequently asked questions

 If you’re over 18 with a UK address, you can use our credit card checker service.

 If you’ve been at that address for at least three years, you may be offered a wider choice of credit cards.